Shtille/libsaim/README.md

 ### Windows (MinGW makefile)
 ```
-mingw32-make thirdparty
 mingw32-make
 ```
 To build via Visual Studio there is a project in `builds` directory.

 ### Mac OS X
 ```
-make thirdparty
 make
 ```
 To build with Xcode or other IDE you will need to include all the sources in your project and add a define `SAIM_STATICLIB` if you're building static library.

 ### Other Unix platform
-You should have `libcurl` installed into `/usr/local/lib` directory before calling to
+You should have `libcurl` installed before calling to
 ```
-make thirdparty
 make
 ```

-or just pass `CURL_PATH` and `CURL_LIB` to `make` command in manner described in the following section.
+### Options for makefile
+There are following options for `make` call:
+* `LIBRARY_PATH` - the path where all libraries were installed by owner makefile.
+By default `lib` directory is being created.
+* `USE_THIRDPARTY` - the flag that tells makefile to build inner thirdparty libraries or not.
+By default it uses inner libraries.

 Dependencies
 -------------------

 `libsaim` depends on following libraries:
 * libcurl
 * libjpeg